OneOfTheAmigos/Raycaster1.1/README.md

 Move forward and backward with the UP and DOWN arrow keys Look with the LEFT or RIGHT arrow keys
 Use the SPACEBAR to switch views
+Use the number (1-6) keys to switch color schemes

 There is no hit detection.
 Clip through the walls without a care